ricardocrescenti/flutter-module-provider/README.md

 ## **Controller**

-The `Controller` is used and created within a` Component` to keep the logic and state separate from the component, leaving `Component` solely responsible for the layout.
+The `Controller` is used together a `Component` to keep the logic and state separate from the component, leaving  component solely responsible for the layout.

 ```dart
 class HomeController extends Controller {